 Inside is the innovative “Auto Stow/Deploy and Power Trim” systems to make for an effortless day on the boat.
 These are automation systems to power lift the motor.
 The power lift system uses top-notch materials like a Kevlar belt and brass gearing.

-Press a button on the i-Pilot remote, foot control or Hummingbird fish finder to deploy the motor.
+Press a button on the i-Pilot remote, foot control or Humminbird fish finder to deploy the motor.
 It will lift and pivot into the water ready for your next direction, so no more lugging the motor off/on the boat.
 Keep in mind though, this system is problematic if you don’t give it clean power, more on this later.

 To change the depth of the shaft a boater uses the power trim mode.
 Pressing a button on the i-Pilot remote you can lift or lower the height.
-With the Link upgrade and Hummingbird it will also auto adjust for depth contours.
+With the Link upgrade and Humminbird it will also auto adjust for depth contours.
 I tried it out near the shore line and the system is flawless.

 i-Pilot GPS System Features